rednafi/rednafi.com/content/python/mixins.md

 from scratch would be a lengthy process and doing it over an over again can ruin the fun of baking.

-While creating software, there’s sometimes a limit to the depth we should go.
-When pieces of what we’d like to achieve have already been executed well by others, it makes a lot of sense to reuse them.
+While creating software, there's sometimes a limit to the depth we should go.
+When pieces of what we'd like to achieve have already been executed well by others, it makes a lot of sense to reuse them.
 One way to achieve modularity and reusability in object-oriented programming is through a concept called a mixin.
 Different languages implement the concept of mixin in different ways.
 In Python, mixins are supported via multiple inheritance.